-Army Echoes informs Retired Soldiers, surviving spouses, and their Families on changes to their benefits and entitlements, developments within the Army, and how they can continue to support the Army.
+Army Echoes informs Retired Soldiers, surviving spouses, and their Families about changes to their benefits and entitlements, developments within the Army, and how they can continue to support the Army.

 Note: If your system does not have the necessary software for viewing these files, free downloads are available at Adobe's web site for reading PDF files and Microsoft's web site for reading Word documents.